Currency of Malaysia - An Essential Guide to the Malaysian Ringgit

 Note: Always check with your bank regarding withdrawal limits and transaction fee before you travel.

-It is not usual for someone to tip in the country of Malaysia.
-There’s a ten percent service tax already added to your final bill.
-However, luxury establishments and five star joints do accept tips.
+It is not usual for someone to tip in Malaysia.
+There’s a ten per cent service tax already added to your final bill.
+However, luxury establishments and five-star joints do accept tips.

 Tips for Currency Exchange in Malaysia

-- You’ll need cash to experience some of the best food and culture Malaysia has to offer, therefore don’t be too dependent on your card.
+You’ll need cash to experience some of the best food and culture Malaysia has to offer, therefore don’t be too dependent on your card.

-- Malaysia’s alcohol tax rate is the third highest in the world, so you may want to think before you splurge much on your favourite margaritas.
+Malaysia’s alcohol tax rate is the third-highest in the world, so you may want to think before you splurge much on your favourite margaritas.

-- Save your cash for night bazaar and the world famous street vendors, while using your debit and credit cards for major shopping outlets.
+Save your cash for night bazaar and the world-famous street vendors, while using your debit and credit cards for major shopping outlets.

-- Don’t haggle too much with the vendors for a bargain as it is not a part of Malaysian shopping culture.
+Don’t haggle too much with the vendors for a bargain as it is not a part of Malaysian shopping culture.